shomeier/react-vn/alfresco/alfresco-setup-docker.md

 ```

 ## CORS
+---
+**NOTE:**
+The directives below no more need to be executed.
+The CORS adjustments are automatically done in docker-compose.yml file!
+---

 The first time alfreso is started we need to adjust the CORS settings in order to allow CMIS requests from out ReactJS Client which is running at localhsot:3000:
 1. Login to the alfresco container ```docker exec -i -t docker-compose_alfresco_1 /bin/bash```
 2. Navigate to the _web.xml_ file where to adjust the CORS setting ```cd /usr/local/tomcat/webapps/alfresco/WEB-INF```